-However, this exclusion does not apply to Paragraphs 14.a., b. and c. of "personal and advertising injury" under the Definitions section.
+However, this exclusion does not apply to Paragraphs 14.a., b. and c. of "personal and advertising injury" under the Definitions k.
+Electronic Chatrooms Or Bulletin Boards

-For the purposes of this exclusion, the placing of frames, borders or links, or advertising, for you or others anywhere on the Internet, is not by itself, considered the business of advertising, broadcasting, publishing or telecasting.
+For the purposes of this exclusion, the placing of frames, borders or links, or advertising for you or others anywhere on the Internet, is not by itself, considered the business of advertising, broadcasting, publishing or telecasting.